Power Up the Design and Ensure Robust Finance Transformation

 Process Design

-The identified risks and shortcomings with the AS-IS migration and process design, combined with the TO-BE design principles, now form the cornerstone in your re-design of the process, data and migration scope.
+The identified risks and shortcomings in the AS-IS migration and process design, combined with the TO-BE design principles, now form the cornerstone of re-designing the process, data and migration scope.

 As a result, you now have a one-page view of the TO-BE end-to-end process design.
 It also forms a sound basis for writing work instructions (Level 7) with detailed descriptions of each task.